 It’s very likely that South Carolina would be entirely in red if its two oldest chapters at Furman and Wofford were still operating, but they both closed a few decades ago, which leads us to the splotches of green seen in the first map in Alabama, Georgia and South Carolina (as well as eastern Michigan).

-Now there is another variation of YITBOS I refuse to acknowledge, “Yitties,” but this term is more or less a casual nickname than it is region-defining, and given it has no official place in our ritual (it’s the equivalent of receiving the “hang loose” hand signal from a stoner) it would only ever be used in combination with one of the two pronunciations mentioned above.
+Another variation of YITBOS is “Yitties,” but this term is more or less a casual, social-media version and would only ever be used in combination with one of the two pronunciations mentioned above.
+Hence, “Yitties” was not an included option for that reason.

 Still, I’ll be interested to see where “yitties” goes in the coming years.
-I’m basically a grandpa in the body of Hercules, so I can imagine that younger generations will take to it well.
-Especially as marijuana is legalized across the country.
-YES I said that; I know what you kids do in your free time.
+I’m basically a grandpa at 28 so I can imagine that younger generations will make it “pop” as they say (do they?).

 The nickname of the Fraternity is taken a little more seriously than YITBOS because it is focused on an external audience.
-It is meant to serve as a means of recognition to the outside world, and so it makes sense that nationally minded Delta Sigs have put more effort into ensuring that there is, at least, a common nickname.
-Everyone knows what the nickname is – “Delta Sig” – even if they have their own regional variations.
+It is meant to serve as a means of recognition to the outside world, and so it makes sense that the Fraternity has put more effort into ensuring that there is, at least, a common nickname, “Delta Sig.”

-Delta Sig is widely used.
+As the official nickname, Delta Sig is widely used.
 For this portion of the survey, I asked chapters which nickname they heard “most often” in their chapter, but included a follow up question asking the members to choose from a list of nicknames they occasionally used.
-Delta Sig was selected for one or the other by almost every chapter.
+Delta Sig was selected as a primary or secondary option by almost every chapter.

 The next most-used nicknames are DSP and D-Sig respectively.
 The former is also commonly associated with Delta Sigma Pi, and is an official nickname of that fraternity per the aforementioned agreement between the two organizations.
 Still, it is a preferred term among many western chapters and is a secondary nickname throughout most regions of the country.
 D-Sig is a natural shortening of Delta Sig, and so it’s popularity makes sense as well.

-Delt Sig is the preferred term throughout much of Michigan, and it has a lighter presence in the areas surrounding the Great Lakes.
-Through my experience on staff, it’s clear that many chapters along the lakes preferred “Delt Sig,” but many of these chapters have been recently re-established, and students were the primary respondents to the survey, so it’s likely that it’s limited presence in the area is mostly due to modern founding fathers of the re-established groups preferring “Delta Sig,” but hearing “Delt Sig” among some involved alumni members.
+Delt Sig is the preferred term throughout much of Michigan, and it has a diminished presence in the areas surrounding the Great Lakes.
+Through my experience on staff, it’s clear that many chapters along the lakes preferred “Delt Sig,” but many of these chapters have been recently re-established, and students were the primary respondents to the survey, so it’s likely that it’s limited presence in the area is mostly due to modern founding fathers of the re-established groups knowing “Delta Sig,” but hearing “Delt Sig” among alumni members.

-Rounding out the nicknames are “Delta,” which is certainly more popular in the Northeast than we would be led to believe from this map, “Sig,” “Sigma,” or some other variation of Sigma are used in some central parts of the nation, and “Dig” is a term very popular with one chapter. . . my chapter.
+Rounding out the nicknames are “Delta,” which is certainly more popular in the Northeast than we would be led to believe from this map, “Sig,” “Sigma,” or some other variation of Sigma are used in some central parts of the nation, and “Dig” is a term very popular with one chapter – Stetson University.

 It would be great to include generational cues, to determine how different generations of Delta Sigs refer to the fraternity.
-“Yitties” is a perfect example of what may become a clear generational divide, as many already find it an abhorrent term, while the modern student seems to enjoy its use.
+“Yitties” is a perfect example of what may become a clear generational divide, as many already find it an abhorrent term while the modern student seems to enjoy it.

 Meme culture and greater connectivity through the internet may result in a blending of terms, or a breaking of regional boundaries for some terms such as “Delt Sig.”